Hope Lange: Date of birth

 Lange's year of birth is often reported as 1931, but the correct year is 1933.
 A possible source of this error is the Reader's Digest Almanac and Yearbook.
-It has shown the 1931 date from as early as 1980 to the 2009 issue.
-The 1976 and earlier editions give the year of birth as 1933.
+It had shown the year as 1931 from as early as its 1980 edition up until its 2009 issue.
+(The Almanac and Yearbooks 1976 and earlier editions had consistently reported Lange's year of birth as 1933.)
 Other references such as Chase's Annual Events have always shown 1933, as does her Social Security Death Index entry.

 The 1933 year also matches the ages given in newspaper accounts of Lange in her youth.
 The New York Times covered the annual "Young People's Concert" awards given at Carnegie Hall.
 Lange received an award in April 1945 and again in April 1946, when her age was given as 12.
 Lange's age of 12 in April 1946 would correspond to a birthdate in November 1933, not 1931.

 Also, a short feature story was published in February 1951 about Hope Lange's culinary skills.
 The first paragraph gives the biography of a 17-year-old Hope Lange of Greenwich Village, New York.
 Her late father was "director of music for Florenz Ziegfield [sic]" and her mother had a catering business.
 In addition to modeling, acting, and dancing, Hope could make "terrific" sandwiches.
 The article gives her recipes for "Sardine Strips" and "Cheese Ribbon" sandwiches.
 Born in 1933, Lange would have been 17 years old in February 1951.

-Relationships
+Marriages and relationships

-Lange's first marriage was to actor Don Murray, whom she met while filming his breakout role in Bus Stop with Marilyn Monroe in 1956; they had two children, actor Christopher Murray and photographer Patricia Murray.
-Lange left Don Murray in 1961 for actor Glenn Ford, associate producer and co-star of Pocketful of Miracles.
-They had a four year relationship.
-She and Ford never married.
-She then left acting for three years after her October 19, 1963, marriage to producer-director Alan J. Pakula, whom she divorced in 1971.
+Lange's first marriage was to actor Don Murray.
+They married while he was filming his breakout role in Bus Stop with Marilyn Monroe in 1956; they had two children, actor Christopher Murray and photographer Patricia Murray.
+Lange left Don Murray in 1961 for actor Glenn Ford, the associate producer and co-star of Pocketful of Miracles.
+They had a four-year relationship but never married.
+From October 19, 1963, until their divorce in 1971, Lange was married to film director Alan J. Pakula.

-In 1972, she also dated Frank Sinatra and began a relationship with married novelist John Cheever.
+In 1972, Hope dated Frank Sinatra and began a relationship with the married novelist John Cheever.
 In 1986, she married theatrical producer Charles Hollerith, Jr. (1927–2011), with whom she remained for the rest of her life.

 Death

-Lange died on December 19, 2003 at St. John's Hospital in Santa Monica, California, as a result of an ischemic colitis infection at the age of 70.
+Lange died on December 19, 2003, at St. John's Hospital in Santa Monica, California, as a result of an ischemic colitis infection at the age of 70.
 Her body was cremated.